General knowledge questions and answers by category for your virtual pub quiz - TheNewsTrace

 Questions

-- Which sporting event for injured veterans did Prince Harry launch in 2014?
+- Which sporting occasion for injured veterans did Prince Harry launch in 2014?

-- True or false: Queen Elizabeth II is the longest-reigning female monarch ever
+- True or false: Queen Elizabeth II is the longest-reigning feminine monarch ever

 - Who was Princess Anne’s first husband?